toshiakikoike/readium-js-viewer/README.md

 Note the `embedded=true` query parameter.
 This adds a special UI and handling for a smaller screen.
 See the `embed.html` file in the root of the source tree for a complete example that works with the [Basic EPUB viewer](#basic-epub-viewer) setup.

-### Chrome Packaged AppTo run the Chrome packaged app, you will need to do the following:

 ## Chrome Packaged App

 To run the Chrome packaged app, you will need to do the following:

 * install Node.JS (details depend on your operating system)